mpalourdio/ng-http-loader/README.md

 ## Defining your own spinner

-You can define your own loader component in place of the built-in ones.
+You can define your own spinner component in place of the built-in ones.
 The needed steps are:

 - Create your component
 - Add it to the [entryComponents](https://angular.io/guide/ngmodule-faq#what-is-an-entry-component) array in your module's configuration